 The first step to go shopping for wooden blinds is to take the necessary measurements.
 This is where you will need to consider whether the blinds would be installed indoors or outdoors.
 Also, wooden blinds installed within a frame offer a cleaner look while also allowing you to go for a range of decorations in and around the frame.
 On the other hand, installing the wooden blinds outside the frame will make the opening look larger and is a preferred way to hide window damage and other ugly marks.
 The right size of the window blind is necessary to choosing between the various off-the-shelf options you might have.
 However, window blinds are mostly customized according to the requirements of the home.

 Slat sizing / styling

-Needless to say, the smaller the slats in the blind, the more the number of it!
-However, more number of slats also offers you a higher degree of control over the amount of light entering your room and your privacy.
-Since wooden blinds are mostly added to outdoor themed homes, the slats can also be a great way to define the pattern of the décor.
-You can go for vertical slats, horizontal slats or even a combination of the two!
+Needless to say, the smaller the slats in the blind, the more the number of them!
+However, the number of slats also offers you a higher degree of control over the amount of light entering your room and your privacy.
+Since wooden blinds are mostly added to outdoor-themed homes, the slats can also be a great way to define the pattern of the décor.
+You can go for vertical slats, horizontal slats, or even a combination of the two!